BackupTheBerlios/kana-no-quiz/README.txt

  The full list of kana is implemented, including additional katakana used in modern language.
-Default used romanization system is the Hepburn's (most common world-wide), but it also supports Kunrei and Nihon-shiki system.
+Default used romanization system is the Hepburn's (most common world-wide), but it does also support Kunrei and Nihon-shiki systems.

  This program is cross platform, the same package works both on GNU/Linux and Windows.